verath/NexBot/README.md

 ## Usage

+Start the bot by running `node main.js`.
+Once the bot is running you can use the following commands:

 * !last.fm - Output the last listened track from last.fm
 * !last.fm foobar - Will get the last track listened to by the user "foobar"
 * !groove - Output the last listened track from last.fm in the form of a grooveshark URL.